binarytf/binarytf/SPEC.md

 | :--: | :---: |
 | `17` | Bytes |

-A Date object followed by an IEEE 764 integer value (can be converted to an unsigned 64 bit number for most languages).
+A [Date][] object followed by an IEEE 754 integer value (can be converted to an unsigned 64 bit number for most languages).

 ## BooleanObject